6.24 Dangerous Dogs and Safeguarding Children

 - The information that should be gathered when any child is injured by a dog and the issues to be considered when making a referral in line with the Multi Agency Safeguarding Hub (MASH) Procedure.

-The abuse of animals can be part of a constellation of intra-familial abuse, which can include maltreatment of children and domestic violence and abuse.
+The abuse of animals can be part of a constellation of intra-familial abuse, which can include maltreatment of children and domestic abuse.
 However, this does not imply that children who are cruel to animals necessarily go on to be violent adults, or that adults who abuse animals are also violent to their partners and/or children.
 Effective investigation and assessment are crucial to determine whether there are any links between these factors and the possible risks to the safety and welfare of children and/or vulnerable adults.

 2. Legislation Relating to Dangerous Dogs